shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 }
 ```

-The Truffle cli will use this file later to deploy our `QuadraticVoting` contract.
+The Truffle CLI will use this file later to deploy our `QuadraticVoting` contract.

 Edit the `truffle-config.js` file to add the network.